 2.33.
 "Load capacity variation with speed" means an authorized variation of the reference mass, as indicated by the load index, based on the actual in-use speed in comparison with the capabilities indicated by the service description (see Annex 5);

 2.34.
-"Load range" means a letter (B, C, D, or E) used to identify a given LT size tyre with its load classification and inflation limits;
+"Load range" means a letter (B, C, D, or E) used to identify a given LT and C size tyre with its load classification and inflation limits, as per table below: